www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11b - Governance and Compliance (az-100-01b).md

 1. From the **Policy Definitions** blade, display the **Require tag and its value** policy definition.

-1. From the **Require tag and its default value** policy definition blade, use the duplicate the definition feature to create a new policy with the following settings:
+1. From the **Require a tag and its value on resources** policy definition blade, use the **Duplicate definition** feature to create a new policy with the following settings:

     - Definition location: the name of the subscription you are using in this lab